Anoniji/acTiny/README.md

  \__,_|\___\/   |_|_| |_|\__, |
                          |___/
 ```
-acTiny is a lightweight JavaScript library that provides a variety of utility functions for manipulating the DOM, making AJAX requests, adding animations, and more.
+acTiny is a lightweight JavaScript library that provides a variety of utility functions for manipulating the DOM, making Fetch requests, adding animations, and more.
 It aims to simplify common web development tasks and improve code readability.

 # Required
 - Animate 4.1.1 - https://animate.style/